 The Avengers 2: What We Know So Far About Age Of Ultron

-Iron ManThe most lasting effect that Iron Man 3 has on both The Avengers 2 and the Marvel Cinematic Universe as a whole is that weíre not quite sure what the future holds for Tony Stark and his armor.
-At the end of Shane Blackís film, the character has the shrapnel and arc reactor removed from his chest, blows up all of his suits, and seemingly leaves behind the ruins of his Malibu home.
+Iron ManFollowing the events of Iron Man 3 weíre not really sure what the future holds for Tony Stark and his armor.
+At the end of Shane Blackís film, the character has his suit-powering arc reactor removed from his chest, blows up all of his suits, and seemingly leaves behind the ruins of his Malibu home/workshop.
 The final title card of the movie reads "Tony Stark Will Return," but does that mean that the man will and the machine wonít?
-One thing that we now do know: Robert Downey Jr. will be returning.
+Could the absence of Iron Man be a void that is filled by Don Cheadle and Iron Patriot/War Machine?
+At the very least we do know that Robert Downey Jr. will be returning.
 The actor has signed a deal with the studio for both The Avengers: Age of Ultron and The Avengers 3, so weíll still have many more years to enjoy the starís brand of wit.